William Gowan Todd: Professional life

-William earned an A.B. from Trinity College in Dublin and was working on his doctorate.
+Todd had earned an A.B. from Trinity College in Dublin and was working on his doctorate.
 About 1845, Todd left the Anglican Church and joined the Roman Catholic Church.
-The motivation to change from Anglican to Roman Catholic was influenced by his oldest brother's colleague John Henry Newman and the Oxford Movement.
+He was motivated by his oldest brother's colleague John Henry Newman and the Oxford Movement.
 Newman published a document called, "Remarks on Certain Passages in the Thirty-Nine Articles," or Tract 90.
-Newman's argument centered on the idea that the identity of the Church of England was more Catholic than Protestant.
-While William's departure from the church created discord among Anglo-Irish Protestant family members, his older brother James had leanings in the same direction.
+Newman's argument centred on the idea that the identity of the Church of England was more Catholic than Protestant.
+Newman also left the Anglican Church to become a Roman Catholic.
+While Todd's departure from the church created discord among Anglo-Irish Protestant family members, his older brother James had leanings in the same direction.

-Under the guidance of John Henry Newman, William transferred to Rome to complete his Doctor of Divinity.
+Under the guidance of John Henry Newman, Todd transferred to Rome to complete his Doctor of Divinity.
 He subsequently became a Roman Catholic priest.
 His calling took him to the poorest parishes in London and London's Blackheath district.
 His brothers Dr. Robert Bentley Todd, Dr. Armstrong Todd, and other family members worked nearby.

 About 1857, and under the direction of the Bishop of Southwark, William Gowan founded St. Mary's Orphanage for Boys at Park House, Cresswell Park, Blackheath, London.
 Residents arrived between 6 and 12 years old.
-They remained until they reached 14 or 15 years of age.
+They remained until they reached 14 or 15 years of age, old enough for apprenticeships and to go to work.

-The Very Reverend William Gowan Todd, D.D. died at St. Mary's Orphanage in his 57th year on 24 July 1877.
+The Very Reverend William Gowan Todd, D.D. died at St. Mary's Orphanage at the age of 57 on 24 July 1877.
 He was buried on 27 July 1877 at Lewisham, London, England.